CRH380B-6216L/ur5_webgui/final report.md

 The simple programming tool only provide the function of adding the waypoint to the list and save/load the list to/from external file.
 It can be extended to be more functional by adding waypoints removal and reordering function, simple logical and loop statements and variable operations.

 ### Stability of robot motion
 When using the real robot, protective stops often occur.
 This is because the robot moves too fast and sometimes it misses the target point.
 To protect the robot, a protective stop is triggered by itself; then the robot is to be unlocked from its HCI.
-It is necessary to improve the driver module to avoid the robot from moving fast, stopping heavily and triggering protective stops.
+It is necessary to improve the driver module to avoid the robot from moving fast, stopping heavily and triggering protective stops unexpectedly.

 ### Compatible with other types of industrial robots
 This web-based GUI app is compatible to Universal Robots UR5.
 However, it may also suitable for any type of 6-axis industrial robots or even any robots that using ROS.
 This product can be splitted into two parts: common part that is same to all robots, and special part that differs to adapt each robot.
 When adapting a new type of robot, the common part should not change, while the special part can be copied from sample and modified to fit the data and settings of the new robot.